gisphm/myvimrc/README.md

 4. ✓ clean up neosnippets mappings
     > those mappings are too complicated and most of them seem to be useless.

+4. ✓ replace neocomplete with youcompleteme
+    > Just another trying for completion.

 4. documentation of snippets(especially rails)

     > ~~1.
 This is impossible for me...~~